pr2database/pr2-website/content/team/people_metapr2.md

 widget = "people"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 68  # Order that this section will appear.
+headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 5  # Order that this section will appear.

-title = "The metaPR2 Team"
+title = ""
 subtitle = ""

 [content]